Sell a car privately: the guide to get more for your car

 If you have lost, or can’t find, any of them, you may need to order new copies.
 We discuss the documents you’ll require in more detail here.

 How much is my car worth?
 How much should I sell it for?

 Before you create your advert, you need to have a basic understanding of what your car is worth.
 Luckily there are many free, and easy to use, car valuation tools out there.
 Some classified listing sites also require you to use their online valuation tool before you put your ad up on their site.

-There are plenty of free to use valuation tools and websites online, so it’s a good idea to use a few different ones in order to get a better understanding of your used car’s value.
+There are plenty of other free-to-use valuation tools and websites online (just Google “free valuation” to find them), so it’s a good idea to use a few different ones in order to get a better understanding of your used car’s value.

 Of course it’s important to remember that these guides won’t give you a definitive answer on price, but they will help you get a good idea of your car’s value, and give you a good target price to aim for.